t-clark04/Clark-Data-Science-Portfolio/README.md

 ## Basic EDA
 <img align="left" width="275" height="175" src="Images/Penguins.jpg"> **[Palmer's Penguins Streamlit App 🐧❄️](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app)**

-Basic streamlit app allowing users to filter and explore the Palmer's Penguins dataset.
-Showcases my proficiency with the streamlit library, as well as my skills in working with pandas DataFrames.
-Dataset contains measurements on three different species of penguins living on the Palmer Archipelago in Antarctica.
+Basic app showcasing my proficiency with the streamlit library, as well as my skills in working with pandas DataFrames.
+Allows users to filter and explore the Palmer's Penguins dataset, which contains measurements on three different species of penguins living on the Palmer Archipelago in Antarctica.
 Navigate to the [basic-streamlit-app](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/basic-streamlit-app) folder for more information and for instructions on how to run the app yourself!

 #

 ## Data Cleaning and Visualization
 <img align="left" width="275" height="175" src="Images/Olympics.webp"> **[Tidy Data Project 🧹 ✨](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project)**

 Detailed Jupyter notebook demonstrating my expertise in data cleaning and visualization using Python libraries like ``pandas``, ``seaborn``, and ``matplotlib``.
-Starting with a "messy" dataset on the 2008 Olympic medalists, I first re-format the data into a ["tidy"](https://www.jstatsoft.org/article/view/v059i10) data frame and then explore relationships in variables (like `Gender` and `Sport`) through pivot tables and visualizations.
+Starting with a "messy" dataset on the 2008 Olympic medalists, I first re-format the data into a ["tidy"](https://www.jstatsoft.org/article/view/v059i10) data frame and then explore relationships in variables (like `Gender` and `Sport`) through pivot tables and visualizations to generate insights.
 Click [here](https://github.com/t-clark04/Clark-Data-Science-Portfolio/tree/main/TidyData-Project) to check it out for yourself!

 #